ayushk16/life-skills-track/prevention-of-sexual-harrasment.md

+# Prevention of Sexual Harassment

-## What kinds of behaviour cause sexual harassment?
+## 1. What kinds of behaviour cause sexual harassment?

 Sexual harassment can be caused by various types of behavior.
 Here are some common types of behavior that can contribute to sexual harassment: